BitTacklr/Projac/README.md

-# Projac
+# Projac & Paramol

-Projac provides a set of simple abstractions that allow one to write projections targeting Microsoft SQL Server databases.
+Projac provides a set of simple abstractions that allow one to write projections targeting relational databases (only support for Microsoft SQL Server at this point).
 It doesn't shove any ```IEventHandler<T>```, ```IHandle<T>```, or ```IMessageHandler<T>``` down your throat.
 Use your own or the ones provided by the framework you're integrating with.
+Paramol provides abstractions to capture the essence of statements to send to a relational database, along with a fluent syntax to author them (only support for Microsoft SQL Server at this point).

 It's on NuGet already: [CSharp version](https://www.nuget.org/packages/Projac/) and [FSharp version](https://www.nuget.org/packages/Projac.FSharp/)

-## TSqlNonQueryStatement & TSqlQueryStatement
+## SqlNonQueryStatement & SqlQueryStatement

 Abstracts the text and the parameters to be sent to the database.
 Both non-query (INSERT, UPDATE, DELETE) and query (SELECT) text statements are supported, but as a word of advice, you should generally bias towards non-query statements, since they're the only ones that make sense for writing projections that perform well.

 ## TSql

-Syntactic sugar for writing SQL statements in the projection handlers.
+Syntactic sugar for writing T-SQL statements in the projection handlers.
 Parameters can be defined by passing in either an anonymously typed object or a strongly typed one.
-Properties magically become parameters of the SQL statement.
+Properties magically become parameters of the T-SQL statement.

 ```csharp
 TSql.NonQuery(